Important Guidance For The Youth of The Ummah–Shaikh Saaleh Al-Fawzaan

-The youth of a nation are the foundation of humanity upon which the nation is made to stand firm and the young men are the successive generation that will shoulder the responsibilities after their fathers.
-They possess bodily strength and are thoughtful and they possess new talent which is not possessed by the elders.
+The youth of a nation are the foundation upon which the nation is made to stand firm and they are the successive generation that will shoulder the responsibilities after their fathers.
+They possess physical strength and they possess new skills which is not possessed by the elders.
 The elders possess wisdom and experience and the youth possess strength and vigour.
 Therefore, if the youth and the elders co-operate for the advancement of the nation, a lot of good will result from that.

 On the other hand if the youth disassociate from their fathers and elders, the devils amongst mankind and jinn will come in between them and their affairs; so the youth will naturally drift away and the end result will be detrimental to the nation.
 Hence, for this reason the Prophet (sallal-laahu-alayhi-wasallam) placed importance in giving commands to the youth.
 He (sallal-laahu-alayhi-wasallam) said to his uncle’s son Abdullaah Ibn Abbaas (radiyallaahu-anhu), whilst he was a young man: